niranjan-bhat/Authentication.JwtToken/README.md

 # Authentication using JwtToken
-Sample application to showcase how authentication is implemented using JSON web tokens in .net core 3.1 web Api projects.
+Sample application to showcase how authentication is implemented using JSON web tokens(JWT) in .net core 3.1 web Api projects.